8.14.2005

 On July 25th, 2005 I called my internist to see if they could squeeze me in that day.
 It was a Monday, and the day before I had experienced some odd blurred vision and a headache, along with just generally feeling out of shape for the last month or so.
 They told me that they couldn’t move up the general checkup appointment I had for the following week – but they could fit me in at 2:15 pm just to see about what had happened over the weekend.
 It was actually the first time I had ever met this doctor, so he had little to go off of as far as my medical history went.
 Despite that, he was concerned enough with my pale appearance (including almost white lips) and random leg bruises (that I couldn’t recall getting) to order a set of blood tests.
 I didn’t think much of it at the time, mostly expecting this to result in him telling me to get more sleep or eat more vegetables.

 He called me that night with the test results, at around 7:30 pm.
 I was on my way to the grocery store to do some shopping.
 He told me that my blood levels (white blood cell, red blood cell, and platelet) were critically low, and that I would need to be admitted into the hospital that night for further testing.
-At bit worried at this point, I followed his orders and had my girlfriend drive me to St. John’s Mercy Medical Center.
-The doctor on staff ran through the gamut of what could be causing my abnormally low blood counts – stressing that we needed further testing.
-Very early the next morning, at about 6 or 7 am, I was awakened by another new doctor – an oncologist/hematologist named Dr. Mary Klix.
-She introduced herself, and then started talking almost exclusively about Leukemia.
-While I couldn’t get her to absolutely confirm that Leukemia was my diagnosis, she did say that she was about 90% sure.
-Further tests, especially in the form of a bone marrow biopsy, were necessary, she said.
+A little worried at this point, I followed his orders and had my girlfriend drive me to St. John’s Mercy Medical Center.
+The night doctor ran through the gamut of what could be causing my abnormally low blood counts – stressing that we needed further testing before coming to any conclusions.
+Very early the next morning, at about 6 or 7 am, I was awakened by a new doctor – an oncologist/hematologist named Dr. Mary Klix.
+She introduced herself, and then jumped right into a conversation about Leukemia treatments.
+That scared me.
+I stopped her and asked her if she was telling me I had Leukemia?
+Like the previous doctor she wouldn't say for sure, but she was about 90% sure.
+Further tests, including a bone marrow biopsy, were necessary, she said.

 UPDATE 3/17/2010: I now have a copy of my medical records.
 These are results from my first CBC & Platelets upon admittance to SJMMC.
 Click image to enlarge it.